SK53/indicia-docs/developing/client-website/tutorial-writing-drupal-prebuilt-form/parameterising.rst

 Now, search through your ``get_form`` method for the references to the survey_id and taxon_list_id and replace the hard coded values with the values from the ``$args`` array.
 You can also remove the debug message from the top of the method.
-For reference, the my version of this method now looks like:
+For reference, my version of this method now looks like:

 .. code-block:: php